ocaml/RFCs/rfcs/mixed-atomicity-memory-model.md

 ## A detailed reminder on the current operational memory model

 In the current operational semantics for the memory-model, there are separate categories for atomic variables `A` and non-atomic variables `a`.
-The global store `S` stores a value `x` for each atomic location `A`, but for non-atomic locations `a` it stores a *history* `H`, a set of pairs `(t, x)`, indicating that a write `a := x` happened at timestamp `t`.
+The global store `S` stores a value `x` for each atomic location `A`, but for non-atomic locations `a` it stores a *history* `H`, a map from locations to values such that `H(t) = x` when a write `a := x` happened at timestamp `t`.

 A given thread has observed some writes to each non-atomic location `a`, but not necessarily all writes.
 When the thread reads from `a`, it reads non-determinstically the last-write value that it has observed, or any value more recent than that (written at a later timestamp).
 We call a *frontier* `F` a mapping from locations to timestamps that represents a time-of-last-observed-write for each location.
 Each thread has a frontier.

 Finally, the global store maps each atomic location `A` to a value `x`, but also to a fronter `Fᴬ`, that represents information propagated by threads that have written into this location.
-When a thread reads from a location `A`, it updates its own frontier `F` with the frontier of the lcoation `Fᴬ` -- its frontier becomes the maximum of the timestamps, `F ⊔ Fᴬ`.
+When a thread reads from a location `A`, it updates its own frontier `F` with the frontier of the location `Fᴬ` -- its frontier becomes the maximum of the timestamps, `F ⊔ Fᴬ`.
 When a thread *writes* to an atomic location, it updates its own frontier to become `F ⊔ Fᴬ`, but it also updates the atomic location's frontier in the same way.

 In LaTeX-turned-Unicode, this gives: